-At year-end 2015, an estimated 4.6 million adults were under court supervision-the equivalent of about 1 out of every 53 adults in the United States.2 Many do not successfully complete parole or probation because they either fail to comply with their parole or probation conditions or they commit a new crime.
-Comprehensive crime prevention and public safety strategies must attend to this population, whose contact with the justice system is an opportunity to intervene and decrease the likelihood they will commit future crimes.
+At year-end 2016, an estimated 4.5 million adults were on parole or probation in the United States-the equivalent of about one out of every 55 American adults.2 Many do not successfully complete parole or probation because they either fail to comply with their parole or probation conditions or they commit a new crime.
+According to a recent report issued by the Bureau of Justice Statistics describing recidivism patterns from 2005 to 2010 in 30 states, just over three-fourths (76.6%) of prisoners released in 2005 were arrested within five years of release.
+The majority of these prisoners were arrested for drug or property offenses, 38.8% and 38.4% respectively, followed by violent offenses (28.6%) and parole or probation violations (25.3%).3 Comprehensive crime prevention and public safety strategies must attend to this population, whose contact with the justice system provides an opportunity to intervene and decrease the likelihood that they will commit future crimes.

-This solicitation leverages parole and probation agencies' abilities to assist in reducing crimes committed by those supervised in the community by utilizing the swift, certain, and fair principles of intervention.
-The SCF principles are: swiftness-responding to behavior promptly so that offenders connect the response to their behavior; certainty-consistency and predictability of sanctions; and fairness-making sanctions proportionate to negative behavior.
+This solicitation leverages parole and probation agencies' capacity to help reduce crime committed by individuals under supervision by utilizing the swift, certain, and fair (SCF) principles of intervention: swiftness-responding to behavior promptly so that offenders connect the response to their behavior; certainty-ensuring that sanctions are applied with consistency and predictability; and fairness-making sanctions proportionate to negative behavior.